2023 TCB Board of Directors:

 Parent of dyslexic sons

-I am a special education assistant at Riverside Unified School District.
+I am an Instructional Assistant Special Education I at Riverside Unified School District.

-My son has Dyslexia.
-In 2013, I came across a video seminar by the Inland Empire branch of IDA (renamed as Tri-Counties Branch).
-It really opened my eyes.
-I recognized many of the signs and traits of dyslexia as my son’s.
-My son was diagnosed in 2015.
-Since then, I have gotten involved with the Tri-Counties Board of the IDA so that I may learn more to help my son and to help others understand what dyslexia is and how to support struggling readers and also, how to get help.
+Both of my sons have Dyslexia.
+In 2013, I came across a video seminar by the Inland Empire branch of IDA (renamed as So Cal Tri-Counties Branch).
+It really opened my eyes and I recognized many of the signs and traits of dyslexia in my sons.
+My oldest son was diagnosed with dyslexia in 2015.
+Since then, I have gotten involved with the Tri-Counties Board of the IDA so that I may learn more to help my sons and to help others to understand what dyslexia is and how to support struggling readers and also, how to get help.